Site icon She Travels Australia

 The Basin

-The Basin features a lovely swimming area as well as shady areas for relaxing and taking in the scenery.
+The Basin features a lovely swimming area as well as shady sections for relaxing and taking in the scenery.
 This beach is ideal for swimming in the clear ocean, watching yachts, and spending time with family.
 The main shops area of Rottnest is only ten minutes away from The Basin.

 Pinky Beach